Maria Cordero

-Mariam Maria Cordero Bibi, MH (瑪俐亞), nicknamed Fat Mama (肥媽), is a singer, actress, TV Host and DJ from Hong Kong.
-She grew up in Hong Kong.
+Mariam Maria Cordero Bibi, MH (瑪俐亞), nicknamed Fat Mama (肥媽), is a Macanese singer, actress, TV Host and DJ based in Hong Kong.
 She also has her own cooking show, Maria's Kitchen (肥媽私房菜) on Cable TV.

 Biography

 Cordero was born to a Macanese family of Portuguese-Chinese heritage at the Hospital Conde S. Januário in Macau in 1954.
 She is of paternal Portuguese descent.
 Her family moved to Shelley Street, Hong Kong when she was ten years old.
 When she was eleven her father died, and she began working to support her seven brothers and sisters.
 She resorted to using identity cards from friends, because the legal working age in Hong Kong was 14.
 Her first job was as an usher for a local cinema.

 While working as a hotel telephone operator, Cordero came across the opportunity to learn the bass guitar.
 The hotel resident band found out and hired her to play at night after she auditioned.
 For several years she worked a triple job of telephone operator in the day, band player at night, and working as a cashier.
 But she also worked as a line cook for takeaway contractors for office workers, thus having excellent cooking skills, which led to her having hosted 3 food and cuisine shows.

 Cordero married a widowed Filipino pianist and bandmate 22 years her senior when she was in her late teens.
 She and her first husband have been divorced since 1989 and now married to Portuguese engineer.
+In 2020, Rick de Silva died due to terminal lung adenocarcinoma.
 She is the mother of six children (two boys with her ex-husband, two boys and two girls from her ex-husband's previous marriage).
 Her eldest son Alfonso Bibi Cordero (高進一) is a member of the Hong Kong Hockey Team which won the bronze medal in the 2009 East Asian Games.